Skip to content

 How are the volume levels calibrated?

 The animal levels are inspired by the NIOSH decibel scale used in occupational health.
 Mouse corresponds to a whisper (~30 dBA), Cat to a soft voice (~30–60 dBA), Normal to everyday conversation (~60–85 dBA), Dog to a loud voice near the hazardous threshold (~85–100 dBA), and Lion to shouting (~100+ dBA).
-A power curve maps your microphone input to these zones so that common speech volumes are clearly separated.
+A power curve maps your microphone input to these zones so that common speech volumes are clearly separated, and so the jump from Cat to Dog feels intuitive, not arbitrary.

 You might also need